Dead Butt Syndrome: It’s a Real Thing! What You Should Know

 Although there are ways to treat gluteal amnesia, taking preventative measures is the best way to go.
 The glutes play a major role in balancing the pelvis and stabilizing the hips and spine.
 In other words, build a butt of steel.

-Here are a few easy yet effective workouts you can do at home to target and strengthen the glutes.
+Here are a few equipment-free workouts you can do at home to target and strengthen the glutes.

 Lunges